-The financial statements are prepared under the historical cost convention.
+The financial statements are prepared under the historical cost convention, as modified by the revaluation of certain non-current assets.

 The functional and presentation currency is New Zealand dollars, and all values are rounded to the nearest dollar.

 b.
 Revenue